 - further community partners’ missions and goals by harnessing the best of what partners, faculty and students bring to the collaboration

 - address complex global issues through partnerships and interdisciplinary collaboration

 How do I get involved?

-The path to meaningful community engagement is different for everyone.
-Cornell offers opportunities and resources for faculty, staff and students who are just beginning to explore community engagement, those ready to take a deeper dive and those who have been doing community-engaged work for years.
+We offer community-engaged learning opportunities and resources for faculty, staff and students who are ready to take a deeper dive or who have been doing this work for years.